abdulhannanali/micro-kudos/idea.md

 the count of the all the urls in a single request which will immensely reduce the round trips we need to make to get the counts.

-The batch operations can be in the form of POST requests which can be really helpful
+The batch operations can be in the form of POST requests specified in the body, which can help making the requests more secure and descriptive